Contributors

 Gustavo de Carvalho

 Gustavo de Carvalho is a Senior Researcher at the South African Institute of International Affairs (SAIIA) and a PhD Candidate in International Relations at the University of Witwatersrand.
 His research examines the Global South agency in contemporary international politics.
-His participation at ISA 2025 was made possible through institutional support from SAIIA and a conference grant from the Global Souths Colloqium Fund.
+His participation at ISA 2025 was made possible through institutional support from SAIIA and a conference grant from the Global Souths Colloquium Fund.

 Read his article: Global IR’s Unfinished Revolution: Empire of Theory, Periphery of Practice